The64thGamer/cheeseepedia/content/z32corskvnjgi3hg/content.md

 ### Austin, TX (8038 Burnet Rd)

-Sometime later, the {{< wiki-link "Austin, TX (8038 Burnet Rd)" >}} ShowBiz Pizza Place would obtain the magic stage cosmetics.
+Sometime later, the [Austin, TX (8038 Burnet Rd)] ShowBiz Pizza Place would obtain the magic stage cosmetics.
 The stage was outfitted with each character costume and the valance (minus the 'MAGIC' lettering) until Concept Unification.

 ## Design